Russian communists win support as Putin party fades

 So we go vote for the CPRF"

-(Additional reporting by Alexei Kalmykov, Writing by Alissa de Carbonnel and Ralph Boultion, Editing by Timothy Heritage/Janet McBride)
+(Additional reporting by Alexei Kalmykov, Writing by Alissa de Carbonnel and Ralph Boultion, Editing by Timothy Heritage)